 GEORGIA is a pop-up art space located in the alley behind 952 Mariposa Street in Denver's La Alma neighborhood.
 GEORGIA aims to blur space and purpose, to bring artists, musicians, writers, fabricators & thinkers together, to bring them together in a garage, to bring them together in a garage for a short period of time.

-GEORGIA is a sister gallery of 1122 in Portland, Oregon.
+GEORGIA is sisters with 1122 in Portland, Oregon.

 952 Mariposa Street | Denver 80204 | Enter through the alley